GircysRomualdas/checkers/README.md

 # Checkers

+A checkers game built with Python and Pygame.
-Checkers game uses a minimax algorithm to calculate optimal moves.
+This game uses a minimax algorithm to calculate optimal moves.

 ---